Bloated Ankles After Exercise: Causes and When to Be Concerned

 Key Takeaways

-• Heat, sodium imbalance, and poor footwear choices are frequent culprits behind post-workout ankle bloating
+• Heat, sodium imbalance, and poor footwear choices are frequent culprits behind post-workout ankle swelling.

 Why Ankles Swell After Physical Activity

-Finishing a workout with puffy, tight ankles can be alarming.
-Most people assume something is wrong, but bloated ankles after exercise are surprisingly common and usually harmless.
-The body responds to physical activity by increasing blood flow to working muscles, and sometimes fluid accumulates in the lower extremities as a result.
+Swollen ankles after exercise are common and usually harmless.
+The body responds to physical activity by increasing blood flow to working muscles, and fluid can accumulate in the lower extremities as a result.
+This is called exercise-induced edema, and it typically resolves within a few hours on its own.

 The Physiology of Exercise-Induced Edema